software-mansion/react-native-screens/README.md

 #### `title`

-String that representing screen title that will get rendered in the middle section of the header.
+String representing screen title that will get rendered in the middle section of the header.
 On iOS the title is centered on the header while on Android it is aligned to the left and placed next to back button (if one is present).

 #### `titleColor`

-Allows for setting text color of the title.
+Customize text color of the title.

 #### `titleFontFamily`